Red Tails poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to The 332nd takes off on their first bomber escort mission.
 They make the active choice to engage German fighters aggressively rather than stay in conservative formation.
 Easy decides to trust his pilots to break formation and fight—committing fully to proving their combat worthiness., moving from reaction to action.

 The Collapse moment at 93 minutes (74% through) represents the emotional nadir.
 Here, During a fierce dogfight, Lightning is shot down over enemy territory.
 His best friend and the heart of the squadron appears to be dead or captured.
 The "whiff of death"—the squadron's undefeated record is shattered, and they've lost one of their own.
-Easy blames himself for not grounding Lightning earlier., shows the protagonist at their lowest point.
+Easy blames himself for not grounding Lightning earlier., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 79% of the runtime.
 Easy and the squadron discover Lightning is alive in a POW camp.
 They receive orders for a critical mission to destroy a German airfield/strategic target.
 Easy synthesizes his leadership lessons with newfound resolve: they will complete the mission AND rescue Lightning.
 This is who they are—they leave no man behind., demonstrating the transformation achieved throughout the journey.